-Summer is almost here.
-Rather than stuff your family into a single hotel room for vacation, you may be tempted to rent an entire house instead.
+Summer is almost here, and with any luck we’ll all soon be planning a vacation.
+Rather than stuff your family into a single hotel room, you may be tempted to rent an entire house.

-Before you send off money, make sure you know how to protect your finances and family from shady rental operators.
+Before you put money down on a place, make sure you know how to protect your finances and family from shady rental operators.

-One, the person you’re dealing with doesn’t actually own the property.
-Instead, he or she has lifted the photos and a listing from another website.
-Typically, you get a contract to sign and return along with a security deposit.
-When you show up, luggage in hand, you are out of luck while the fraudster disappears with the deposit.
+- The person you’re dealing with doesn’t own the property.
+Instead, he or she has lifted photos and a listing from another website.
+Typically, you sign a contract and put down a security deposit.
+When you show up at the property, you are out of luck.

-Two, you have a place to stay, but the home was misrepresented by the owner and not at all what you were expecting.
+- You have a place to stay, but the home was misrepresented by the owner and isn’t what you were expecting.

-Either way, here are seven tips to help avoid vacation-time disappointment:
+Here are seven tips to avoid such vacation rip-offs.